shane-kercheval/oo-learning/README.md

   - issue with parallelization when used with `LinearRegressor`
     - need to use `LinearRegressorSK`
   - cannot use parallelization with callbacks (e.g. RepeatedCrossValidationResampler init's `train_callback` parameter because it cannot be pickled i.e. serialized)
+  - parallelization used with RepeatedCrossValidationResampler & Decorators that are meant (i.e. the information retained in the Decorator is meant) to persist across repeats will not work.

 # Available Models